-Creative iMedia - Grades Distinction- Pass

-OCR Cambridge Nationals in Creative iMedia
+Creative iMedia - Grades Distinction\- Pass OCR Cambridge Nationals in Creative iMedia websites including how these are used in business and media contexts.

 We live in a world full of all kinds of technology.
 Everywhere you turn someone has a device which helps us to work, communicate and even play using technology.